Many first-time snowboarders start out by renting their board. Wise move!

 3. The Snowboard Condition

-Another cost factor to consider when buying is choosing a new versus a used snowboard.
-Used boards are usually less expensive than new ones, but finding the right one can be more time-consuming!
+Used boards are usually less expensive, but finding the right one can be time-consuming!

 Shopping for a quality board takes a sharp eye.
-Snowboards can take a beating on the slopes, so you want to make sure you’re buying a durable product in excellent condition.
-Check for subtle repairs or hidden damage.
+Snowboards take a beating on the slopes, so make sure you’re buying a durable product in excellent condition.
+Always check for subtle repairs or hidden damage.

-If you’re new to the sport and want to purchase your own board, you might consider having a snowboarding veteran help you shop (or drop me a message and I’ll be happy help).
+If you’re new to the sport and want to purchase your own board, consider bringing an experienced snowboarder with you to the shop (or drop me a message and I’ll be happy help).

 4. The Type Of Snowboard

 Let’s talk about the different types of snowboard.
 Each has some unique features and price points.
-It’s essential to determine which one you want (or need) before assessing your budget.
+Decide which one you want (or need) before setting a budget.

-- Freestyle: Freestyle boards are the best type of snowboard for doing tricks.
+• Freestyle: Designed for tricks.
 Compared to other snowboards, freestyle boards are lightweight and made to fly high.

-- Freeride: Freeride boards are for those who like to bomb the groomed runs and venture further afield.
+• Freeride: Freeride boards are for those who like to bomb groomed runs and venture further afield.
 They’re generally stiffer and longer.

-- Splitboard: A splitboard is a regular snowboard when connected but splits into two “skis” for the ascent.
-This type of snowboard is excellent for backcountry boarding.
+• Splitboard: A splitboard is a regular snowboard when connected but splits into two “skis” for the ascent.
+This type of snowboard is excellent for backcountry riding.

 Splitboards usually cost the most, whereas freestyle snowboards generally cost the least.
 Beginners are usually best suited to an all-mountain or freestyle snowboard.